CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 		6. *.rca: distance from sidechain to each particle in the backbone of a residue

 ## Running simulation
 DMD simulation using PRIME20 starts with building initial configuration.
 The current version is effective for system of no more than 31-residue peptides.
-It is recommended that concentration and number of peptide chains are reduced for longer peptides to avoid overlap due to overcrowded.
+It is recommended that concentration and number of peptide chains are reduced for longer peptides to avoid overlap due to overcrowding.
 User should check output file for overlapping error and reduce system size (number of peptides or concentration) if error is reported.
 PRIME20 allows simulations of a homogenous system or a heterogeneous system of two different peptides.

 ### II.
 Submit a job:
 Steps to submit a simulation is as follow: